stefanrueger/urboot/docs/makeoptions.md

    which uses the Arduino Pin numbers that are available for some boards/MCUs.

    `TEMPLATE=1` creates a template bootloader with different nop opcodes (`mov rN,rN`) where the `SFMCS` pin needs to be manipulated.
-These template bootloaders cannot be used as they are, but the accompanying urloader sketch (to burn a template bootloader) allows the user to select the CS pin of the flash memory.
-This will then replace the `mov rN, rN` opcodes with the right `sbi`/`cbi` opcodes in the right places on the fly when burning the bootloader.
+These template bootloaders cannot be used as they are;
+   only after replacing the `mov rN, rN` opcodes with the right `sbi`/`cbi`/`out` opcodes will the bootloader be functional.

  - `PROTECTME=<1|0>`